 There is a man who pushes a cart around the neighborhood, collecting cans from recycle bins.
 I’m assuming he is homeless.
 He’s become as familiar as my next door neighbor with his routine stop in front of my house and we always wave, give the obligatory smile, and the neighborly exchange of conversational pleasantries.

 At first, I felt pity for this man… how it must feel to not have a home… how he must be living in fear.
 My ability to project my own fears of survival on this man led me to see there is no indication from him that he is afraid.
 He actually seems quite happy as he delivers a nugget of wisdom in conversation, “You deserve the truth.”

 Then I felt envious of his reality – time is simply measured by sunlight.
 He need not wear a watch as he is free to do anything with his time.
 The watch is my albatross.
 Freedom exists in the mind and reality is what we make of it.

-On my days off, I aim to live more like this man – wandering with the sun as my guide, wondering with my shadow behind.
+I aim to live more like this man – wandering with the sun as my guide, wondering with my shadow behind.